fenago/intro-ruby/lab_guides/Lab_9.md

-Figure 9.15: Output for the sum function using proc

 If you have ever wondered how the `inject` method works, then this is a very simple implementation of the same thing, and we achieved